 Below, a chromatic scale (C Chromatic).

-The term is going back to the antic Greeks there musicians separated octaves into intervals with names that all begun on dia-.
+There are both diatonic scales and chords.
+The term diatonic is going back to the ancient Greece, where musicians separated octaves into intervals with names that all begun on dia-.

 The Major Scale has this formula: Whole, Whole, Half, Whole, Whole, Whole, Half.
-The same is true for the formula of the Natural Minor: Whole, Half, Whole, Whole, Half, Whole, Whole.
+The same is true, although the order is shifting, for the formula of the Natural Minor: Whole, Half, Whole, Whole, Half, Whole, Whole.

-For this article Music and Twentieth-Century Tonality: Harmonic Progression Based on Modality and the Interval Cycles (Routledge Studies in Music Theory) by Paolo Susann and Elliott Antokoletz and Wikipedia.org has been used as a source.
+Music and Twentieth-Century Tonality: Harmonic Progression Based on Modality and the Interval Cycles (Routledge Studies in Music Theory) by Paolo Susann and Elliott Antokoletz